 Parental emotional abuse

-According to HelpGuide, some signs of emotional abuse toward children include:
+People of all ages can face emotional abuse, including children.
+According to Childhelp, some signs of emotional abuse toward children include:

--yelling, bullying, or threatening a child
+- rejecting or ignoring a child

 - shaming, belittling, or humiliating a child

 - yelling or screaming at a child

 - isolating or confining a child from positive experiences

 - engaging a child in illicit or criminal acts

 - calling a child names